Settings & envinfo¶

 SettingValues¶

 SettingValues hold the actual value of a setting.
-These values can be scoped to specific contexts using a selector — a set of fields like user_id
+These values can be scoped to specific contexts using a selector — a set of fields like user_id, organization_id, etc.

 Examples: - A setting can have a global default value (no selector). - And specific overrides for a user or an organization.